pSpitzner/beets-flask/README.md

 Keeping a `tag` associated with a preview/import around, will also enable an _amend_ mechanic.
 The plan here is to just import if the match is good (respecting the normal beets config) and to store the id of our tag as a note in the beets database.
 Then, if a correction is needed, we can query and delete via the import-tag-id and re-import with corrections.

+### Tag Groups

+The aim of tag groups is to get some order into the previews / imports.
+Currently we have:

+- Inbox: still have a folder in an inbox
+- Recent: have been modified recently
+- Archive: Tags that have been imported already
+- Unsorted: currently corresponds to all tags (we have 'manual tag groups' in the backend, but no way to set them yet)

 ### Status updates